JajaGuto/Blackjack/README.md

 # Blackjack

-In orther to execute the experiments:
+In order to execute the experiments:

 In the file blackjack_simulator.ipynb, run all the cells in order to generate and save the data.